This is my personal experience of how I overcame extreme feelings of disappointment.

 I cut off from those I love and wanted to be left alone.
 I felt disconnected from the rest of the world and all I could do was cry.
 I felt desperate and could not see a way out of feeling as bad as I did.
 I was shocked at the intensity of what I was feeling and I was scared.

 I felt like I was seriously losing the plot and the will to live.
-Inside, I was hysterical but on the surface I looked fine and no one would have guessed my internal distress.
+Inside, I was hysterical but on the surface, I looked fine and no one would have guessed my internal distress.
 I felt devastated and I shut down emotionally and became more withdrawn from the world.
 I felt that I was not worthy of getting what I really wanted.
 I felt anger that things were not going my way and I felt jealous of those that got what I wanted,

 I felt distressed because I was focused on the disappointment and all other disappointments I had experienced in my life up to that point.
-Self critical thoughts and scenarios seemed to take over my mind and I ran with them and felt dreadful.
+Self-critical thoughts and scenarios seemed to take over my mind and I ran with them and felt dreadful.
 I felt totally stuck in this negative emotion and did not know how to move on from how I was feeling.

 Recognising the Emotion of Disappointment

-That uncomfortable sensation we feel when we are experiencing a disappointment is resistance to life.
-We are resisting being able to move on from the disappointment and to find a solution to our problem.
+That uncomfortable sensation we feel when we are experiencing disappointment is resistance to life.
+We are resisting being able to move on from the disappointment and finding a solution to our problem.
 We feel hopeless and helpless to change our situation or our lives.
 We will become self-critical and our internal voice berates us, telling us we are stupid or not good enough in some way.
 We start to believe that we are not deserving of a happy life.

 We want to feel happy but don’t know how to pull back from our emotions that threaten to spiral out of control.
 We start to believe that we are powerless to change our lives and we are stuck feeling unhappy.
 As we focus on our disappointment we feel deflated of the positive energies we need to deal with life.